 - Green tea.
 A European study involving mice showed that green tea is effective in decreasing leptin resistance.

 - Almonds.
 Besides the essential “healthy” fats, fiber, and protein you get from almonds, you also get essential fatty acids that boost metabolism and leptin sensitivity.

 - Broccoli.
-Also known to decrease your leptin resistance is broccoli, a vegetable that’s also generous in calcium and vitamin C.
+Also thought to decrease your leptin resistance is broccoli, a vegetable that’s generous in calcium and vitamin C.

 - Eggs.
 Known for their vitamin B12 and protein contributions, eggs can lift your metabolism and help keep you from becoming leptin-resistant.